Shipping Demand

 • Transport cost reduction

-World economic activity can be observed by checking individual countries:
+World economic activity can be observed by examining national economic indicators such as:

 • Gross Domestic Product (GDP)